-Men and women at least twenty-one (21) years of age shall be eligible for Regular Membership in the Club.
-All applications for Regular Membership shall be in writing upon a form provided by the Club Approval for membership shall be by a majority of Board members voting; however, in the event of two negative votes in the Board, an applicant shall fail of election.
+Men and women at least 21 years of age shall be eligible for Regular Membership in the Club.
+All applications for Regular Membership shall be in writing upon a form provided by the Club.
+Approval for membership shall be by a majority of Board members voting; however, in the event of two negative votes in the Board, an applicant shall fail of election.

-The spouse of a stockholder who is a Regular Member shall also be a Regular Member, and shall enjoy all rights and privilege of a Regular Membership on payment of appropriate dues, including the right to hold office in the Club, except voting privileges are restricted to one to a membership (i.e. stockholder).
-All unmarried children or unmarried dependents of a Regular Member under the age of twenty-five (25) years shall enjoy all the rights and privileges pertaining to a Regular Membership, except such persons shall not have any voting rights nor hold office in the Club..
+The spouse of a stockholder who is a Regular Member shall also be a Regular Member, and shall enjoy all rights and privileges of a Regular Membership on payment of appropriate dues, including the right to hold office in the Club, except voting privileges are restricted to one to a membership (i.e., stockholder).
+All unmarried children, or unmarried dependents, of a Regular Member who are under the age of 25 years shall enjoy all the rights and privileges pertaining to a Regular Membership, except such persons shall not have any voting rights nor hold office in the Club.

-The initiation fee for a Regular Member, in an amount determined by the Board, is payable upon approval of the membership application by the Board.
+The initiation fee for a Regular Member, in an amount determined by the Board, shall become payable by such Regular Member upon the Board’s approval of such member’s membership application.
 Upon written request by the member, the Board may allow payment of the initiation fee in installments over a period of time as determined by the Board.
 The fact that the Board has allowed the payment of the initiation fee in accordance with this paragraph shall in no way affect the rights, privileges or obligations of the Regular Member.
 If the Regular Member fails to complete payment of the initiation fee in accordance with the terms set by the Board, his or her membership shall cease.

 Section 4: Junior Membership